This article originally appeared on Kleinspiration.com on May 15, 2017.

 These days there is a specially designed app or website for almost anything you may think of.
 Classroom group work is no exception.
 There are plenty of apps and websites that empower kids to collaborate with other students, make projects together and get real-time feedback from the teacher.
 Yet only some apps or websites bring collaboration to a new level.

 itslearning is a comprehensive tool that allows collaboration between the student, teacher, and community.
 As a teacher, I love that it’s one login for everything I need.

-“The itslearning LMS solution allows districts to truly personalize learning by putting curriculum resources, instructional strategies, objective-based lesson plans and assessments, all in one easy-to-access central location.
+“The itslearning LMS solution allows districts to truly personalise learning by putting curriculum resources, instructional strategies, objective-based lesson plans and assessments, all in one easy-to-access central location.
 The platform provides countless ways for teachers to create engaging lessons and resources, makes teacher collaboration and sharing of materials easy, and automates routine tasks so teachers have more time to focus on their students.”

 Allowing students to connect and share their creative work all under one platform is valuable and efficient. itslearning provides that opportunity for students.

 Children have never been as collaborative as they are in digital era.

 Using 3-D Printing to Create

 Students I recently worked with were over the moon to be able to design and create together using 3-D printing capabilities.
 One seven-year old especially caught my attention in saying, “I like 3-D printing because I get to take something from my imagination and make it come to life.”